 The Deep Carbon Observatory is a global research program to transform our understanding of carbon in Earth.
 DCO is a community of scientists, from biologists to physicists, geoscientists to chemists, and others whose work crosses these disciplinary lines, forging a new, integrative field of deep carbon science.
 To complement this groundbreaking research, DCO’s infrastructure includes public engagement and education, community support, innovative data management, and novel instrumentation.
 For more information about the Deep Carbon Observatory, please visit: https://deepcarbon.net/.
 For more information on the nature and scope of DCO's research portfolio, and whether your research aligns, please refer to DCO's Midterm Scientific Report, "Carbon in Earth: Quantities, Movements, Forms and Origins."

-Four to five grants, averaging $5,000, will be awarded to eligible applicants.
-The exact amount of each award is contingent upon applicant's proposal summary, proposed budget and alignment with DCO mission objectives.
+Nine grants averaging $5,000 were awarded to the most competitive applicants.
+The exact amount of each award was contingent upon applicants' proposal summary, proposed budget and alignment with DCO mission objectives.

-We are able to support geoscience researchers with travel funds to national and international conferences to present DCO-affiliated research, travel funds to attend DCO-related workshops, conferences and events, funds for supporting lab or fieldwork that advances DCO-aligned research, or instrumentation time at DCO-affiliated facilities.
-Awards are flexible in nature, and a diverse range of proposals will be considered.
+We were able to support geoscience researchers with travel funds to national and international conferences to present DCO-affiliated research, travel funds to attend DCO-related workshops, conferences and events, funds for supporting lab or fieldwork that advances DCO-aligned research, or instrumentation time at DCO-affiliated facilities.
+Awards were flexible in nature, and a diverse range of proposals were considered.